 Methadone for Heroin Use

-Methadone itself is an opioid.
-Doctors sometimes prescribe it to treat moderate to severe pain.
-But it can also be abused.
-That’s why patients must receive methadone at an approved clinic.
-You may be allowed to take methadone at home but only after you’ve proven yourself to be stable over a period of time.
+Methadone is a medication that is approved by the U.S. Food and Drug Administration (FDA) to treat people who are addicted to heroin.
+It helps with cravings for opioids.
+People usually visit a methadone clinic each day to receive their doses.
+Methadone is an opioid itself.
+Some doctors prescribe it to people who have moderate to severe pain, but it can also be abused, which is why you must receive methadone at an approved clinic.
+You may be allowed to take methadone at home but only after you have proved yourself to be stable over a period of time.

 Buprenorphine for Several Substances